 When negotiating with people from different industries, should you conform to their style of dress?
 If a potential client actually manufactures clothes, the benefits of conformity are obvious.
 In 2007, when several banks were vying to lead the initial public offering (IPO) of yogawear company Lululemon Athletics, some of the deal teams showed up to meetings with the prospective client wearing “form-fitting yoga pants, track suit tops, and sneakers,” Dana Mattioli reports in a 2014 Wall Street Journal article. (“It was pretty embarrassing, actually,” one banker told her.)
 In another case, a banker told Mattioli that she found out she had lost a deal with a shoe retailer because she had worn a competitor’s shoes to a pitch meeting.

-Conformity of dress is usually a safe choice even if you’re not trying to win over a clothing company.
+Conformity of dress in a business negotiation is usually a safe choice even if you’re not trying to win over a clothing company.
 So is dressing up to show respect.
 In certain contexts, however, dressing down can actually signal high status.
 Harvard Business School researchers Gino, Silvia Bellezza, and Anat Keinan studied this phenomenon after noticing that attendees at academic conferences tended to dress more casually over the years as they gained status.

 When Gino wore red sneakers along with a conservative suit to teach high-level executives, she noticed that they seemed more attentive and laughed more than when she wore more traditional dressy leather shoes.
 After a class where she wore the red shoes, executives rated her status at Harvard Business School and in her field as being higher than did executives who observed her teaching in conventional shoes.
 Gino said that she herself felt more confident and less self-conscious when wearing the sneakers, which may have affected the executives’ reactions.